Chocolate Chip Cheesecake Cookies

 Frequently Asked Questions

-The cookies are done when the edges are golden brown, and the centers appear slightly set.
-They will continue to firm up as they cool.
-Avoid overbaking to ensure they remain soft and chewy.
+The cookies are done when the edges are golden brown, and the centers look slightly underbaked.
+They will firm up as they cool, so remove them from the oven while they still have a soft center for that perfect chewy texture.

-These cookies pair wonderfully with a glass of cold milk or a cup of coffee.
-For added indulgence, serve them with a scoop of vanilla ice cream or a drizzle of chocolate sauce on top.
+These cookies pair wonderfully with a glass of cold milk or a scoop of vanilla ice cream.
+You can also serve them with a drizzle of chocolate or caramel sauce for an extra indulgent treat.

 Recipe Troubleshooting Guide